moy4i/ITD-x-DDA-JSQUARE/README.md

 - Press *Next* to move through the pages.
 - Press *Start Playing* to begin the game.
 - Click *X* on any page to skip the tutorial.
-- You can reopen it anytime via *Hamburger Menu → Tutorial*.
+- You can reopen it anytime via *3-line Menu → Tutorial*.

 ### 5.2 Objective: Evolve at least 1 pet
 Your goal is to:
 1. Increase the pet's happiness level
-2. Reach Reach pet happiness level 10 to unlock the evolution
+2. Reach pet happiness level 10 to unlock the evolution
 3. Evolve the pet

 ---